 Benefits of an MEP

-• Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, helping to attract and retain talented employees and provide the business access to a competitive advantage they wouldn't be able to have on their own.
+- Improved Access to Benefits: An MEP allows small businesses that might not have the resources to set up a retirement plan on their own can provide competitive retirement benefits, helping to attract and retain talented employees and offer a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP